mauroao/dotfiles/readme.md

 brew install curl
 brew install neovim
 ```
-- Configura iTerm2 to use NERD FONTS;
+- Configure iTerm2 to use NERD FONTS;

 ## Prerequisites for Ubuntu 20.04 on WSL: